Low regularity solutions of two-dimensional compressible Euler equations with dynamic vorticity: Introduction

 For the Cauchy problem of $n$-D incompressible Euler equations:

 Kato and Ponce \cite{KP} proved the local well-posedness of \eqref{IEE} if $\bv_0 \in H^{s}(\mathbb{R}^n), s>1+\frac{n}{2}$.
 Chae \cite{Chae} proved the local existence of solutions by setting $\bv_0$ in the critical Triebel-Lizorkin space.
 On the opposite direction, the ill-posedness of solutions of \eqref{CEE0} was answered by Bourgain and Li \cite{BL, BL2}, who proved that the solution will blow up instantaneously for some $\bv_0 \in H^{1+\frac{n}{2}}(\mathbb{R}^n), n=2,3$.
 Very recently, Guo-Li in \cite{GL} studied the continuous dependence of initial data in the critical Triebel-Lizorkin space.
+Very recently, Andersson and Kapitanski \cite{AK} firstly proved the well-posedness of low regularity solutions of incompressible Neo-Hookean materials for $s>\frac74 (n=2)$ or $s>2 (n=3)$ both in Lagrangian and Euler coordinates, with some additional regularity conditions on the vorticity.
+Later, Zhang \cite{Z2} relaxed the Sobolev indices to $s>\frac{n}{2}$ ($n=2,3$) in Lagrangian coordinates.

 In the irrotational case, the compressible Euler equations can be reduced to a special quasilinear wave equation.
 For general quasilinear wave equations, it can be stated as